 More Than a Post:

-The woman from Germany came around day eight, and she taught me that just because I can’t gain something from someone doesn’t mean they aren’t worth my time.
+I can’t gain something from someone doesn’t mean they aren’t worth my time.
 This may sound terribly ugly, but when she said “No” to the picture, my first thought was, “Then what’s the point?”
 I had to fight against finding an excuse to get up and leave, but after a few short minutes, my mind stopped thinking about what a waste of time this was and I actually started listening.
 She was crazy smart, a little witty, and had never heard of Ted Talks before.
 She was worth chatting with, even without the picture.

-And she taught me that 50 faces/50 days is more about connecting with people around me for no other purpose than to connect with the people around me – to be more human.
+She taught me that 50 faces/50 days is more about connecting with people around me for no other purpose than to connect with the people around me – to be more human.

 So Much More: